 With global stock markets having delivered strong returns, we are receiving lots of questions about valuation levels.
 There is also much nervousness around global politics and slowing economic growth.
 How could stock markets go higher from these levels?

-Certainly, we are mindful of these risks and, for this reason, have been working hard to shift the risk balance in the portfolio.
+Certainly, we are mindful of these risks and, for this reason, we have been working hard to shift the risk balance in the strategy.
 Our trading activity has been focused on reallocating capital away from stocks exposed to global industrial production towards more defensive growth.
 While it is true that valuations are less attractive than they were at the end of 2018, we still see reason to be constructive.
 With the Fed signalling a move towards looser monetary policy, we see the potential for significant valuation upside in companies that are growing.

 We always like to remind investors of the need to differentiate between valuation and value.
 We still see value in companies that are growing.